xandradx/ovirt-engine-disaster-recovery/README.md

 # README -  oVirt Engine Disaster Recovery #

-This is a web application, that uses Java + oVirt API + PostgreSQL, to perform the task needed to recover from a Disaster Recovery.
+This is a web application that uses Java, oVirt API and PostgreSQL to perform the task needed to for oVirt's Disaster Recovery.

 ## Assumptions ##

-* Every master Storage Domains for each Datacenter, has been replicated from site A to site B
+* Every master Storage domain for each Data Center has been replicated from site A to site B.
 * There is an exact copy of the RHEV-M/Engine available to run on site B, in case of DR.
 * Please refer to next section.